DunsScrotus/snorri/README.md

-# Snori of the Stars
+# Snorri of the Stars

 https://snorri.vercel.app/

-Folders to edit:
+## To edit:

-- /src/content/blog
-- /src/content/pages
-- /public/images
+- Edit .md files in VS Code or Obsidian on your computer

+When you want to push something live to the internet:
+- Run `vercel` in terminal at the level of the `/snorri` repo folder
+- Commit and push to github (back it up) in VS Code or by running `git commit -a -m "my commit message"`

 ## 🚀 Project Structure